UNAS Pro 4 vs Pro 8 vs UNAS 4: Which UniFi NAS Should You Buy?

 UniFi Drive Software: Features and Limitations

-All three models run the same UniFi Drive OS with identical software capabilities.
+All three models run the same UniFi Drive application and share its core file, backup, snapshot, and identity features.
+Hardware-dependent storage and redundancy options vary by model.
 UniFi Drive is Ubiquiti's license-free NAS operating system, managed through the UniFi console.

 UniFi Drive: How It Works